-Nine in 10 marketers say behavioral segmentation is the most effective form of customer segmentation for their businesses today.
-What’s more, organizations that take advantage of behavioral data from their customers outperform their competitors in sales by 85%, on average.
+Nine in 10 marketers say behavioral segmentation is the most effective form of segmentation for their businesses.
+What’s more, brands that utilize customers’ behavioral data (e.g., purchase behavior) outperform competitors in sales by 85%, on average.

 In short, to leverage behavioral segmentation — and, in turn, adopt a behavioral marketing mindset — for your company is to acknowledge you need more than just basic demographic and contextual data to unequivocally understand your customers’ intent and how to market to each one individually.

-Let’s dive deep into why behavioral segmentation is such a trusted technique among digital marketing professionals such as yourself — and how you can make the most of it for your strategy.
+Let’s dive into why behavioral segmentation is such a trusted technique among digital marketing pros such as yourself — and how you can make the most of it for your strategy.